What are the Different Types of Solar Panels

 Also called a thin-film photovoltaic cell is a solar cell that is made by depositing one or more thin layers of photovoltaic material on a substrate.
 The thickness of this layer varies from a few nanometers to tens of micrometers.

-Thin-film solar cells are inexpensive to make and they can take a lot of heat, these facts make them a popular choice for big solar farm projects and other really big solar projects.
+Thin-film solar cells are inexpensive to make and they can take a lot of heat, these facts make them a popular choice for big solar farm projects and other huge solar projects.
 You will rarely see them on roofs of houses though because they are too inefficient.

 Polycrystalline solar panels are made from multiple crystals of silicon.
 They are less expensive than monocrystalline solar panels, but they are also less efficient.
 Polycrystalline panels are suitable for use in areas with ample space, as they require more space to produce the same amount of power as monocrystalline panels.